lilanxiao/Invar3D/README.md

     --world-size 1 \
     --rank 0

-The training is done on a single node with 2 NVIDIA Tesla V100 GPU.
-You might have to update some parameters (e.g. workers, batch-size, work-size) according to you own hardware.
-Also, the code for single GPU without DDP is in `train_ddp_moco.py`.
-But this version is only for debugging purpose.
+Our training is done on a single node with 2 NVIDIA Tesla V100 GPUs.
+You might have to update some parameters (e.g. workers, batch-size, world-size) according to you own hardware.
+Also, the code for single GPU without DDP is provided in `train_ddp_moco.py`.
+But we only use this version for debugging purpose.

 Similarly, to pretrain a sparse 3D CNN and depth map based CNN (DVCo with color), use